15 Recommendations that Will Help You Get Benefits from Psychotherapy

 8. Journaling between session can be very helpful

 After the session, you can write in a journal the most relevant, important, or difficult aspects, as well as those observations, questions, and interventions of your psychotherapist that have been most valuable or important to you.
-Writing will allow you to be aware of additional aspects that can help your therapeutic process.
+Writing will allow you to be aware of additional aspects that can help your therapeutic process and get more benefits from psychotherapy.

 9. Focus on your achievements and progress